Skip to main content

 Add an angle to adjust the plane's orientation

-▶️ You can watch a video about Creation of planes below:
+▶️ Watch a video about Creation of planes below:

 Workplanes workflow-20250320-060252.png